11_27_2025

 Summary

-The first guardian: the waterworks operator
+The first guardian: the waterworks manager

 To do so, the manager is subject to a double level of control: